 I should start by saying that “important” might not be the right word.
 Perhaps “popular”, or “common” might be better.
 After all, these 10 dishes are not all we eat – our culinary heritage is very rich.
 We have picked the 10 Dominican Republic foods and recipes you MUST try.
 Learn how to make those and our hundreds of traditional dishes.

-Dare I call sancocho the official Dominican dish?
+Dare I call Sancocho the official Dominican dish?
 The King of Dominican Foods?
 The word “sancocho” (never “salcocho“, please) used to refer to a meaty stew is not only found in the Dominican Republic.
 Several Latin American countries have sancochos, but they are not all the same.
 Each of these countries has its own version.

-Unlike many of our top dishes, mangú is only found in the Dominican Republic, where it is a very popular dish consisting of mashed plantains, usually served with scrambled eggs, fried Dominican “salami” and Queso Frito (Fried Cheese).
+Unlike many of our top dishes, Mangú is a uniquely Dominican food; it is a very popular dish consisting of mashed plantains, usually served with eggs, fried Dominican “salami” and Queso Frito (Fried Cheese).
 Served together they are known as Los Tres Golpes (The Three Strikes).
 It is mainly served as a breakfast dish, and sometimes it appears on the dinner table.

 Don’t be fooled by cute explanations about the origin of the word.
 All evidence points to an African origin.